14 Credits | 1 year part time

 Career Cluster: Manufacturing

-Mechatronics is defined as the combination of mechanics, electronics, computer technologies, sensors, robots, controls, hydraulics and pneumatics.
-It is used in the development, maintenance, and design of high-tech, efficient machines and products, and also used in automated processes for manufacturing and industrial tasks.
+Mechatronics is defined as the combination of mechanics, electronics, computer technologies, sensors, robots, controls, hydraulics, and pneumatics.
+It is used in the development, maintenance, and design of high-tech, efficient machines and products, and is also used in automated processes for manufacturing and industrial tasks.

 Northwood Tech provides the Mechatronics Basics training program for those looking to get a start in the manufacturing industry or advance their careers.

 The Mechatronics Basics program will give students the skills to repair, install, adjust, or maintain industrial production and processing machinery.
 Students are also trained on how to lubricate machinery, change parts, or perform other routine machinery maintenance.
-The courses in this short-term embedded technical diploma are tied to The Association of Packaging and Processing Technologies (PMMI) Certification - Level 1 tests - Industrial Electricity 1, Fluid Power 1, Programmable Logic Controllers 1 and Mechanical Components 1.
+Northwood Tech is a partner school with PMMI, certification tests are available upon request.

 Mechatronics Basics graduates will be able to: